-Group operations by tool, to minimize tool changes.
-Machining of part features with a single tool are performed in order and across all parts, before making a tool change.
+Group operations by tool to minimize tool changes.
+Perform machining of part features with a single tool in order and across all parts before making a tool change.

 Group operations by tool and part to minimize traverses.
-All operations with a tool are completed on a workpiece before moving to the next workpiece.
-Or, the programmer can choose to have a tool perform a single operation in a group, before moving to the next group.
+Complete all operations with a tool on a workpiece before moving to the next workpiece.
+Or the programmer can choose to have a tool perform a single operation in a group before moving to the next group.

-Complete all operations on a face before moving to another, minimizing tombstone rotation.
+Complete all operations on a face before moving to another to minimize tombstone rotation.

-TMS provides tools for choosing among these options, and automatically sorts the toolpath, so that it can be verified and tested.
-Any problems are easily corrected by returning to the TMS dialog and making the necessary modification.
+TMS provides tools for choosing among these options and automatically sorts the toolpath so that it can be verified and tested.
+Easily correct any problems by returning to the TMS dialog and making the necessary modification.

-By enhancing TMS with GibbsCAM Machine Simulation, the programmer can render and dynamically simulate the entire setup – tombstone, parts, fixtures, tools, tool holders and all moving machine tool components – to test for interference, collision and cycle time.
+By enhancing TMS with GibbsCAM Machine Simulation, the programmer can render and dynamically simulate the entire setup including tombstone, parts, fixtures, tools, tool holders, and all moving machine tool components to test for interference, collision, and cycle time.
 Simulation also tracks X-Y-Z positions to prevent tools from exceeding a machine’s travel limits.

-When the programmer is satisfied with the result, a click of a button in TMS generates a post processed G-code program for the entire tombstone of parts.
+When the programmer is satisfied with the result, a single click in TMS generates a post-processed G-code program for the entire tombstone of parts.